Roslyn Estates, New York: Road

 One state-owned road travels through Roslyn Estates: Northern Boulevard (NY 25A); Northern Boulevard forms the western half of the northern boundary of Roslyn Estates, with Flower Hill.

-Mineola Avenue, Old Northern Boulevard, and Searingtown Road (all owned and maintained by Nassau County) form the eastern, northeastern, and most of the western boundaries of the village, respectively.
+Other major roads within the village include Mineola Avenue (CR E64), Old Northern Boulevard (CR D71), and Searingtown Road (CR 101) (all owned and maintained by Nassau County); these roads form the eastern, northeastern, and most of the western boundaries of the village, respectively.